facebookexperimental/Recoil/docs/docs/api-reference/utils/atomFamily.md

 ## Scoped Atoms

-Sometimes you may want to "scope" atom state by some other prop or piece of state.
+Sometimes you may want to "scope" atom state by some other prop, React Context, or piece of state.
 For example:

 ```jsx
 const viewWidthForPaneState = atomFamily<number, PaneID>({